• Skip to primary navigation

 Genius is Albert’s premium option.
 With this, you can send financial questions and receive financial advice.
 Individuals with questions about debt repayment, how to buy a car, where to save money, etc. can get advice from a human.

 You can test out Genius risk-free for 30 days.
-After that, the service has a "pick your own price" fee structure.
-But the minimum you can choose to pay is $4 per month.
+After that, the service is $14.99 per month.

 “Secret” And Automatic Savings